tripkmin/countries/README.md

 ### ⚡ Additional Features

-- Custom design
+- Custom Design
-  - Icons are made into components for easy reusability
+  - Created icons as components for easy reuse
-  - In the mobile environment, cards are transformed to appear in a horizontally elongated form
+  - Applied responsive design for a horizontally elongated card on mobile devices
-  - Applied Skeleton UI on Nation Card and Nation Detail Page
+  - Implemented Skeleton UI on Nation Card and Nation Detail Page
-  - Population on Nation Card is intuitively shortened using a custom function
+  - Used a custom function to intuitively shorten the population number on Nation Card
-  - Applied fade in up effect when loading the Nation Detail Page
+  - Applied fade-in-up effect when loading Nation Detail Page
-  - Multiple country names of the corresponding country are scrolled over on the Nation Detail Page
+  - Enabled scrolling through multiple country names on Nation Detail Page
+- Rendering Optimization with useDebounce Hook
+  - Applied a custom hook to delay search application by 300ms after completion of search term input
-- Load entire country data based on scroll
+- Load Entire Country Data Based on Scroll
-  - Since REST Countries API does not provide pagination, data is divided and displayed on the client side
+  - Due to the absence of pagination in the REST Countries API, displayed data is split on the client side
-- Country lookup feature using Google Maps API
+- Country Lookup Feature Using Google Maps API
-- Input/option reset functionality through the Reset button
+- Reset Button for Input/Option Initialization Functionality

 ### ‼️ To-Do Features